ShresthaRajat/mgarden/content/Cloud Computing/Azure/VNET.md

 -   **Communicate with on-premises networks**: You can connect your on-premises computers and networks to a virtual network using [VPN Gateway](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways) or [ExpressRoute](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-introduction).

 When you design a network from bottom up, you gather some basic information.
-This information could be number of hosts, network devices, number of [subnets](subnets), routing between subnets, isolation domains such as VLANs.
+This information could be number of hosts, network devices, number of [Subnet](Cloud%20Computing/AWS/Networking/Subnet.md), routing between subnets, isolation domains such as VLANs.
 This information helps in sizing the network and security devices as well creating the architecture to support applications and services.

 When you plan to deploy your applications and services in Azure, you will start by creating a logical boundary in Azure, which is called a virtual network.
 This virtual network is akin to a physical network boundary.
 As it is a virtual network, you don't need physical gear but still have to plan for the logical entities such as IP addresses, IP subnets, routing, and policies.